Please wear a mask at 92Y unless you are fully vaccinated. Your vaccination status will be checked upon arrival.

 So why, then, has it always been and continues to be so difficult to write about sexual desire?
 With the advent of #MeToo, the whole arena has become even more freighted — what do we mean, exactly by “consent”, for instance, and when does a flirtatious remark from a man feel inappropriate or even threatening — but that only makes the effort to write about it that much more challenging.
 And necessary.

 In these four powerful and candid classes, acclaimed literary critic, essayist and novelist Daphne Merkin will consider three books that she deems masterpieces of erotic writing.
 In the first session (May 25), Merkin will discuss The Lover by Marguerite Duras.
-In the second session (June 1), she will discuss Nothing Natural by Jenni Diski and in session three (June 8), she will discuss Simple Passion by Annie Ernaux.
-In the fourth and final session (June 15), Daphne will be joined by feminist and psychologist Carol Gilligan and cultural critic Mark Greif for a discussion of the meaning of desire, sexual obsession and the power dynamics of domination and submission.
+In the second session (June 8), she will discuss Nothing Natural by Jenni Diski and in session three (June 15), she will be joined by feminist and psychologist Carol Gilligan and cultural critic Mark Greif for a discussion of the meaning of desire, sexual obsession and the power dynamics of domination and submission.
+In the fourth and final session (June 22), Daphne will discuss Simple Passion by Annie Ernaux.

 Purchase 22 Minutes of Unconditional Love: A Novel.